-- C. spicis corymboso-umbellatis, compressis centralibus subsessilibus: spiculis distichis, floribus, alternatim, distantibus.
-Glumis lato-ovatis, carina mucronatis. - "5. Евторновим angustifolium, в. \megastachyon, culmis subtrigonis brevibus, involucro umbella longiore; spicis pedunculatis maximis. - Hab.
-Prairies between Fort Wayne and Lake Michigan.
+C. Spicis corymboso-umbellatis, compressis centralibus subsessilibus; spiculis distichis, floribus alternatim distantibus.
+Glumis lato-ovatis, carina mucronatis.

+5. ERIOPHORUM angustifolium β^ megastachyon culmis subtrigonis brevibus, involucro umbella longiore, spicis pedunculatis maximis.

+Hab.
+Prairies between, Fort Wayne and Lake Michigan.

-"Obs.
-A singular dwarf but robust species; in the only specimen I have seen, (said by Mr. Say to present its general aspect,) the culm is scarcely more than 12 inches high, triangular above, and unusually thick for the height of the plant; the leaves I have not seen.
-The involucrum consists of three very unequal, rigid leaves, (when dry,) striate and carinated, with blunt, attenuated points, the longest exceeding the length of the umbell.
-The size of the umbell, and the spikes which compose it, are remarkably large; the number 7, upon clongated and nodding peduncles of unequal length.
+Obs.
+A singular dwarf but robust species, is the only specimen which I have seen (said by Mr. Say to present its general aspect) the culm is scarcely more than 12 inches high, triangular above, and unusually thick for the height of the plant.
+The leaves I have not seen.
+The involucrum consists of three very unequal rigid leaves (when dry) striate and carinated, with blunt attenuated points, the longest exceeding the length of the umbell.
+The size of the umbell, and the spikes which compose it are remarkably large; the number 7, upon elongated and nodding peduncles of unequal length.
 Each spike measures about an inch in length, and about the same in breadth.
-The scales of the spike are ovate and acute, the seed elliptic-oblong, and somewhat flatly quadrangular.
+The scales of the spike are ovate and acute, the seed elliptic oblong, and somewhat flatly quadrangular.
 It is in all probability a distinct species."
 (Mr. Nuttall.)